 The Adaptation Fund (AF) was established under the Kyoto Protocol (KP) to the United Nations Framework Convention on Climate Change (UNFCCC), by the Conference of the Parties serving as the meeting of the Parties to the KP, herein referred to as the CMP, at their December 2007 meeting in Bali, Indonesia.
 The purpose of the AF is to finance climate change adaptation projects in eligible developing countries who are parties to the KP.
 The KP also established the Clean Development Mechanism (CDM).
 Under the CDM, Certified Emission Reductions (CERs) are issued for emission-reduction projects in developing countries.
-Two percent of all CERs issued by the CDM are transferred to the AF.
+Two percent of all CERs issued by the CDM are transferred to the AF, with the exception of CERs issued in respect of projects in Least Developed Countries.
 The AF is funded by the proceeds of the sale of these CERs as well as other sources of funding.